 It has properties that create luxuriously smooth, refreshed and moisturized skin!

-In fact, it’s said that Catherine Parr and Elizabeth I of England used milk baths in effort to look young!
+It’s said that Catherine Parr and Elizabeth I of England used milk baths in effort to look young!

 A clear glass jar of mint milk bath recipe under a tree with blue and wrapped gifts.